A personal essay from 2011

 Before I could spell my own name, I put books together.
-The cellar of my parents’ house in North Carolina holds boxes of them: “books” filled with primitive drawings of witches and dragons and queens.
+The cellar of my parents’ house in North Carolina holds boxes of them: “books” filled with primitive drawings of witches and dragons and princesses.
 Their plots I dictated to my mother, borrowing from Charles Perrault and the Brothers Grimm; she transcribed them for me.
 Once I learned to read and write for myself, I did little else.
 I wrote a novel when I was nine, another one when I was twelve, both wildly plagiarized, too—based on Little Women and National Velvet.
 I got lost in those novels; I loved writing them.
 They went on for hundreds of pages.

 Still, I grew up believing there was little to do with this love of fiction except study the stories other people had written.
 I went on to earn English graduate degrees, but in my trajectory as an academic, I kept wandering off the obvious path.
 I spent a year in Barcelona, learning how to eat octopi and to walk alone through a city at four in the morning.
 I worked in Guatemala and Honduras with a medical brigade and got hooked on that part of the world.
 I lived out of a van for a year, along with a friend and a public art project, “100,000 Faces,” which we made after the first Persian Gulf War.
 We crisscrossed the U.S. and Canada, showing the Faces in fifty-six venues.
 Central America pulled me back then, as an accompanier with Witness for Peace.
 That work included countless chicken-bus rides between Guatemala City and Santiago de Atitlán, where I lived with survivors of a recent massacre, and a twelve-hour hike into Guatemala’s Ixcán jungle to welcome war refugees as they returned home.